Stop before you make a terrible mistake!

 Every user of OCR will tell you that at least half of the savings you make in accounts payable through implementing OCR are consumed by the process of onboarding suppliers and dealing with the 10% of error the process generates.

-A far better approach is to get someone else to do the onboarding and supplier validation for you, especially if they are also doing it for many other organisations.
-With a centralised onboarding service, each on boarded supplier is immediately available to every other customer of this service.
+A far better approach is to get someone else to do the onboarding and supplier validation for you, especially if they are also doing it for many other organizations.
+With a centralized onboarding service, each on boarded supplier is immediately available to every other customer of this service.

 This approach saves everyone a huge amount of time and is also reflected in the much lower cost of processing an invoice.